LEMettler/CircleBuilder/README.md

 **Phase 2**

-- will prob. start working on this aspect july/august

 Find the math whether an arrangement of barries makes a game solvable or not.
 Idealy this can be implemented as a more or less random barrier-creating algorithm.